Best Bluetooth Speakers Buying Guide: Welcome to TechRadar India's round-up of the best Bluetooth speakers in 2019.

 Weight: 667g | Dimensions: 2 x 7.1 x 2.3 inches (H x W x D) | Battery life: Up to 10 hours | Wireless range: 30 ft (10 m) | Frequency response: N/A | Drivers: N/A | NFC: No | Bluetooth version: N/A | Aux-in: Yes | USB charging: No

-That said, it punches way above what its size would suggest, producing deep bass, sparkling highs and a lush midrange.
-While most wireless speakers sound OK, the Mini II proves that small speakers don’t need to compromise on sound.
+The SoundLink Mini II punches way above what its size would suggest, offering deep bass, fizzy highs and a lush midrange.
+It proves that small speakers don’t always have to compromise on the sound quality.

 Read the full review: Bose SoundLink Mini II